BC Salmon Farms: Production and Problems

 This map provides information on open net-cage salmon farms in B.C. waters and details on a few of the many impacts of their operations on marine health.

-Recent federal control of net-cage aquaculture operations has resulted in the availability of licensed production information for each farm.
-Data on some marine mammal kills and escapes of farmed salmon are slowly emerging, but most historical data are still not available at the site level.
-Fisheries and Oceans Canada (DFO) recently began releasing data on bycatch of wild species such as herring and rockfish by the net-cage industry (also noted), but more in-depth information on the bycatch issue is contained in shocking internal DFO documents entered as evidence at the Commission of Inquiry into the Decline of Sockeye Salmon to the Fraser River (Cohen Commission).
+This map is created using data published by the Department of Fisheries and Oceans, that is actually self-reported by the industry.
+It under-represents the actual impacts of the netpens, such as farmed salmon escapes, disease and bycatch of other fish species.
+More in-depth information on the bycatch issue is contained in shocking internal DFO documents entered as evidence at the Commission of Inquiry into the Decline of Sockeye Salmon to the Fraser River (Cohen Commission).
 Read about bycatch by salmon farms.
 The Cohen Commission also led to the release of select information on outbreaks of disease caused by pathogens identified as high risk to sockeye salmon.

 The data displayed on this map can also be downloaded and viewed in Google Earth.
 Please click on the attachment to download the dataset.

 - barkley sound, Broughton, Discovery Islands, Esperanza Inlet, farmed salmon, Johnstone Strait, Kyuquot Sound, Mainstream, North Vancouver Island, Quatsino Sound, queen charlotte sound, queen charlotte strait, salmon, Salmon farming, sea lice, sea lion, West Coast Vancouver island, Wild Salmon Narrows